 1819: John Aaron – File name: Bradford, Benjamin (Trustee of Stewart Co.) vs Buckingham, Thomas for a tax collection dispute.
 19 pages.
 Stewart County Archives Circuit Court Cases – Civil: 1805-1929

 1819: John Jacob Aaron – File name: Bradford, Benjamin (Trustee of Stewart Co.) vs Buckingham, Thomas for a tax collection dispute.
 19 pages.

 1822: Henderson Aaron was born.
 (See 1850 census for age estimate.)

 1824: John Arant and Rachel Arant are mentioned in the case State vs Jenkins, James G., assault on John Lee.
+In March 1819, John and Rachel are summoned to court on behalf of James Jenkins.
 12 pages.
 Circuit Court Cases – Criminal (State): 1810-1940

 March 29, 1825: David Arant was a juror.
 Volume 1, page 162.
 Name Index to Stewart Circuit Court Minutes, 1821-1834

 1825: John and Rachel Aaron get a divorce.
 I had the case information pulled in hopes of children’s names, but there wasn’t any additional information in the file.
 For reference, Serial No. 30, Chapter/Section 103.2.
 Case note says, “husband and wife, Rachel receives property rights as a feme sole.”

 October 11, 1826 – Rachel Aaron was a witness and gave testimony in the case “Patsy Leroy Gibson vs. John Rushing and others” about a slave named Charity.
 Rachel is listed as about thirty-five years old.
 She wasn’t originally from the county, but settled on Dyer’s Creek.
 (Source: Stewart County Circuit Court.
 BIG thanks to Jim Long!)